VTL • TP-6.5 Series II Signature Phono Stage

 Besides which, adopting a transformer input creates a scenario that itself raises the question: are you in fact giving away more (in terms of resolution and articulation) by using the transformer than you are gaining from the SL’s lower moving mass?
 In practice, that equation will vary on a case-by-case basis, but it does underline just how complex the issues surrounding analog optimization are -- matched by just how meaningless absolutist judgments will be.
 Any result is going to depend on the individual cartridge sample (yes, dear reader, they vary), the choice of transformer, the choice of line stage and, if all that weren’t enough variables already, the tastes of the individual listener.

-As we saw in the review of the Lyra two cartridges, any attempt to ascribe superiority to the Etna Lambda SL over the standard Etna Lambda, or vice versa, is going to be either so mired in caveats or so limited by circumstance (the matching phono stage) as to be pointless.
+As we saw in the review of the two Lyra cartridges, any attempt to ascribe superiority to the Etna Lambda SL over the standard Etna Lambda, or vice versa, is going to be either so mired in caveats or so limited by circumstance (the matching phono stage) as to be pointless.
 When it comes to choosing a cartridge-and-phono-stage combination, there really is no substitute for listening.

 -Roy Gregory